wingertandrew/comp-countdown-clock/README.md

 4. **Debug Tab**: Inspect log entries and export CSV
 5. **Audio Uploads**: Load custom warning and final sounds directly in the Settings tab
+6. **Server Playback**: Uploaded alerts also play from the host machine when the timer reaches 10 seconds or zero

 ### Additional Displays
 - `GET /clockpretty` – Large dark mode display for broadcasting